26-Year-Old Pitcher – Colorado Rockies

 Brandon Erbe Contract Information:

-Signed a minor league deal with the Phillies in November 2012.
+Agreed to a minor league contract with the Rockies in March of 2014.

 The Phillies released Erbe on Wednesday.